a

 A data lake is a centralized and highly scalable repository that is designed to store raw and unprocessed data from various sources.
 Unlike traditional data storage systems, a data lake allows users to store data in its original format without requiring any predefined structure or schema.
 The purpose of a data lake is to enable organizations to perform different types of analysis on this raw data, resulting in valuable insights that can drive improved decision-making.

 However, simply creating a data lake without considering the right technology, architecture, data quality, and data governance can result in what is known as a “data swamp.”
-This refers to a situation where the data lake becomes an isolated pool of cumbersome, difficult-to-use, and hard-to-understand data that is inaccessible to users.
+This refers to a situation where the data lake becomes an isolated pool of cumbersome, difficult-to-use, and hard-to-understand data inaccessible to users.

 Key components of a typical Data Lake architecture include: